python/cpython/Doc/library/dbm.rst

    | ``'u'`` | Do not lock database.                      |
    +---------+--------------------------------------------+

-   Not all flags are valid for all versions of ``gdbm``.
+   Not all flags are valid for all versions of GDBM.
 The module constant :const:`open_flags` is a string of supported flag characters.
 The exception :exc:`error` is raised if an invalid flag is specified.

    The optional *mode* argument is the Unix mode of the file, used only when the database has to be created.
 It defaults to octal ``0o666``.

-   In addition to the dictionary-like methods, ``gdbm`` objects have the following methods:
+   In addition to the dictionary-like methods, :class:`gdbm` objects have the following methods:

    .. versionchanged:: 3.11